Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Sao Vicente, home to the famous Morna singer Cesaria Evora, is not only the cultural hub of Cape Verde but also a heaven for windsurfers.

-The main beach for water sports is in Sao Pedro, at a stone’s throw from the airport of Sao Vicente.
-But don’t be mistaken, the beach is wide and mostly desert.
+The main beach for water sports is in Sao Pedro, a stone’s throw from the airport of Sao Vicente.
+But don’t be mistaken; the beach is wide and mostly desert.

 However, this beach is recommended only to proficient surfers as currents and tides are very strong.
 In the twinkling of an eye, it will take you to Brazil.

-Also, wind conditions can be literally mind-blowing in the bay of Sao Pedro where speed records of more than 40 knots have been recorded.
+Also, wind conditions can be mind-blowing in Sao Pedro bay, where more than 40 knots of speed records have been recorded.

 Best Places To Stay in São Vicente for Water Sports